GunomeMidare/terraform-learning/docs/auto-document/graph.md

 ## Create Terraform Graph Visual 🛠️

 ### Create digraph G with Terraform Grapgh
+The terraform graph command generates a visual representation of a configuration or execution plan that you can use to generate charts.
 - [terraform graph command](https://developer.hashicorp.com/terraform/cli/commands/graph)

 1. Enter the following command in the terminal: